cirello-io/goherokuname/README.md

 `go get -u cirello.io/goherokuname/...`

-It contais three dictionaries, one small, one big and one of short words.
+It contais three dictionaries, one small, one big and one of simple words.
 If you want to compile with the big one, you are going to need to use build tags:

 `go build -tags herokuComplete`